 It is important to ensure that your structure is safe, does not impact your neighbours and follows COVID-19 guidance:

-- Pegs and tensioning lines should be highly visible and positioned to prevent trips and falls.
-Pegs should have simple protective covers to prevent injury.
+- Pegs and tensioning lines should be highly visible and positioned so as not to cause trips or falls.
+Pegs should have simple protective covers.

 - Structures must not interfere with, or impede, public access within or around the site, please ensure there is at least 1.2m of clear access for pedestrians